GEANT/nomad_cni/README.md

 * only IPv4 is currently supported
 * changelog not yet handled
-* temporarily suspended the spec test.
-Only the linting check is running
+* spec test has limitations, due to reliance on PuppetDB
 * feel free to test it on RedHat, to contribute and raise issues